 A binding can either be reusable (applicable to any interface) or non-reusable (specified for a particular interface).
 Non-reusable bindings may be specified at the granularity of the interface (assuming the binding extension provides suitable defaulting rules), or on a per-operation basis if needed.
-A non-reusable binding was demonstrated in 2.1.5 Defining a Binding [p.15] .
+A non-reusable binding was demonstrated in 2.1.5 Defining a Binding [p.14].

 To define a reusable binding, the binding element simply omits the interface attribute and omits specifying any operation-specific and fault-specific binding details.
 Endpoints can later refer to a reusable binding in the same manner as for a non-reusable binding.
 Thus, a reusable binding becomes associated with a particular interface when it is referenced from an endpoint, because an endpoint is part of a service, and the service specifies a particular interface that it implements.
-Since a reusable binding does not specify an interface, reusable bindings cannot specify operation-specific details.
-Therefore, reusable bindings can only be defined using binding extensions that have suitable defaulting rules, such that the binding information only needs to be explicitly supplied at the interface level.
+Since a reusable binding does not specify an interface, reusable binding extensions that have suitable defaulting rules, such that the binding information only needs to be explicitly supplied at the interface level.